 The response of AfD Saxony’s top figures to PEGIDA’s fourth anniversary – scheduled to take place this Sunday, October 21, at the central Neumarkt in Dresden – may provide an indication as to whether they will regard emphasizing friendly relations with PEGIDA as beneficial or detrimental to that aim.

-Mr Manès Weisskircher is an Early Career Fellow at CARR and researcher Doctoral candidate at the Department of Political and Social Sciences, European University Institute.
+Mr Manès Weisskircher is a Doctoral Fellow at CARR and Doctoral candidate at the Department of Political and Social Sciences, European University Institute.
 See his profile here:

 © Manès Weisskircher.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).